dave-hudson/c8/doc/c8_integer_operator_di.md

 auto operator /(const integer &v) const -> integer
 ```

-Divides this number (left hand side of the operator) by `v` (right hand side of the operator), resulting in a new `c8::integer` number that represents the quotient.
-Any remainder is ignored.
+Divides the value of this object (left hand side of the operator) by `v` (right hand side of the operator), resulting in a new `c8::integer` object that represents the quotient.
+Any remainder is lost.

 ### Return Value ###

-A new integer number equal to this number divided by `v`.
+A new `c8::integer` object with a value equal to the quotient of the value of this object divided by `v`.

 ### Exceptions ###